Meet HRVY – Strictly Come Dancing contestant and singer

 Everything you need to know about HRVY – Strictly Come Dancing 2020 contestant.

-The live shows of Strictly Come Dancing are upon us, and one of the stars stepping onto the dance floor this year is former children’s TV presenter and singer HRVY.
+It’s been a whirlwind week for HRVY on Strictly Come Dancing, who found himself top with 25 points from the judges.

+Taking the ballroom (and the Strictly Come Dancing leaderboard) by storm with his Jive to Faith by Stevie Wonder feat.
+Ariana Grande, HRVY will be keen to impress once more.

-HRVY will be taking to the ballroom with his professional dance partner Janette Manrara.
+Sticking to the Ariana theme, HRVY will perform a Viennese Waltz to Stuck With U (also starring Justin Bieber) with his professional partner, Janette Manrara.

-Strictly have released the songs and dances for week one, and together HRVY and Janette will be doing the jive to Faith by Stevie Wonder featuring Ariana Grandé.

-The star has had a bit of a tough time getting to the launch and live shows after testing positive for coronavirus.
+He will be hoping to build on that impressive 25 points ahead of the first elimination, but the judges certainly think he has potential to get far in the competition.

+Now HRVY has taking his first official steps on the dance floor as part of the Strictly Come Dancing line-up, here’s everything you need to know about him.

 Who is HRVY?